Edmund Muskie: "Canuck letter"

-A day later, the same paper released an article that contained accusatory reference to his wife, Jane, as a drunkard and racially intolerant.
+A day later, the same paper released an article that portrayed Muskie's wife, Jane as a drunkard and racially intolerant.
 On the morning of February 26, Muskie gave a speech to supporters outside of the Manchester Union-Leader offices in Manchester, New Hampshire.
-His speech was viewed as emotional and defensive; he called the newspaper's editor a "gutless coward".
-Muskie gave the speech during a snowstorm which created the appearance of him crying.
-Though Muskie later attempted to claim that what had appeared to the press as tears were actually melted snowflakes, the press reported that Muskie broke down and cried, shattering the candidate's image as calm and reasoned.
+His speech was viewed as emotional and defensive; he called the newspaper's editor a "gutless coward."
+Muskie gave the speech during a snowstorm, which made it appear that he was crying.
+Though Muskie later claimed that the seeming tears were merely melted snowflakes, the press reported that Muskie broke down and cried, shattering the candidate's image as calm and reasoned.

 Evidence later came to light during the Watergate scandal investigation that, during the 1972 presidential campaign, the Nixon campaign committee maintained a "dirty tricks" unit focused on discrediting Nixon's strongest challengers.
 Federal Bureau of Investigation (FBI) investigators revealed that the Canuck Letter was a forged document as part of the dirty-tricks campaign against Democrats orchestrated by the Nixon campaign.
 Nixon was also reported to have ordered men to follow Muskie around and gather information.
 He tried to connect Muskie's acquaintance with singer Frank Sinatra to an abuse of office.
 Muskie often flew on Sinatra's private plane while traveling around California.